intersystems-community/JuliaGateway/README.md

 - Execute arbitrary Julia code
 - Seamlessly transfer data from InterSystems IRIS into Julia
 - Build intelligent Interoperability business processes with Julia Interoperability Adapter
-- Save, examine, modify and restore Julia context from InterSystems IRIS

 # ML Toolkit user group

 ML Toolkit user group is a private GitHub repository set up as part of InterSystems corporate GitHub organization.
 It is addressed to the external users that are installing, learning or are already using ML Toolkit components.
 To join ML Toolkit user group, please send a short e-mail at the following address: [MLToolkit@intersystems.com](mailto:MLToolkit@intersystems.com?subject=MLToolkit%20user%20group&body=Hello.%0A%0APlease%20add%20me%20to%20ML%20Toolkit%20user%20group%3A%0A%0A-%20GitHub%20username%3A%20%0A%0A-%20Name%3A%20%0A%0A-%20Company%3A%20%0A%0A-%20Position%3A%0A-%20Country%3A%20%0A%0A) and indicate in your e-mail the following details (needed for the group members to get to know and identify you during discussions):